luxeengine/luxe-docs/docs/tutorial/curve-animation.md

 !!! tip "switch to the code to continue"

+Inside our `area1.wren` file, we'll be adding some code to the `Scene` class we have there.

 What we're going to do is make it so that when the player walks nearby a terminal, it fades in, and when they move away it fades out.

 ### accessing the player